Cold Email Follow-Up Guide: Increase Your Conversion Rates

 How can I increase efficiency with follow-ups?

-Consider using WarmupInbox to build your email’s reputation and increase your delivery rates, and make sure your email list is filled with verified addresses with EmailListVerify.
+Consider using WarmupInbox to build your email’s reputation and increase your delivery rates, and ensure your email list contains only verified addresses with EmailListVerify.

 Laura Clayton